ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ## Example

-Examples on the above usages are described below.
+Examples of the above usages are described below.

 ### Code generation example

-Follow the steps below to try out an example on generating Ballerina code from an EDI schema file.
+Follow the steps below to try out an example of generating Ballerina code from an EDI schema file.

 1. Create a sample EDI schema (`edi-schema.json` file) with the code below.